A timeline of the history of Bible translation from the Septuagint in 130BC to the founding of Wycliffe Bible Translators (USA) in 1942

 The ongoing story

-Today, the whole Bible has been translated into nearly 700 different languages, and with over 2,500 active translation projects in progress, the Bible translation movement is stronger than ever.
+Today, the whole Bible has been translated into over 750 different languages, and with nearly 4,000 active translation projects in progress, the Bible translation movement is stronger than ever.

 However, this movement is not unchallenged.
 Both governments and churches continue to argue for the sufficiency and efficiency of just a few global languages at the expense of the rest, and the translation agenda tends to reflect the desires of those with financial power rather than those with local insight.